unable to move or resist motion

 Proctor, familiarly, with warmth, although he knows he is approaching the edge of Giles’ tolerance with this: Is it the Devil’s fault that a man cannot say you good morning without you clap him for

-teaching or impressing upon the mind by frequent instruction or repetition
+teaching or impressing upon the mind by frequent instruction

 when we see the steady and methodical